igorwessel/border-radius-preview-dj/README.md

 ## Bonus features

--   [ ] User can change all 8 possible values of the border-radius in order to create a complex shape
+-   [x] ~User can change all 8 possible values of the border-radius in order to create a complex shape~

+# Installation

+Install django if you don't have
+  - pip install django

+Start the django application
+  - python manage.py runserver